 Definition: Whether students live on campus or off campus, Calvin College expects students to take seriously our commitment to a Christian view on relationships and sexuality.
 Examples of prohibited cohabitation include: students in romantic relationships sleeping/napping together or “sleeping over,” students in romantic relationships living together, students of opposite gender living together.
 [Note: Students who believe they have a legitimate exception to this policy should contact a Student Life dean to arrange for permission prior to committing to a living arrangement].

-Involvement with Pornography, Illicit Sexual Activity, Internet Sexual Activity
+Involvement with Pornography, Engaging in Illicit Sexual Activity, and/or Internet Sexual Activity

-Definition: Students are expect to embrace biblical sexual purity and to avoid activities which have the potential to distort the good gift of human sexuality.
-Examples include but are not limited to: involvement with pornography, illicit sexual activity, and internet sexual activity.
+Definition: Students are expected to embrace biblical sexual purity and to avoid activities which have the potential to distort the good gift of human sexuality.
+Examples include, but are not limited to: any involvement with pornography, illicit sexual activity, and internet sexual activity.

 Smoking in undesignated areas

-Definition: Smoking on campus is permitted only in designated areas.
+Definition: Smoking on campus is permitted only in a limited number of designated outdoor areas.
 These designated areas are clearly marked by appropriate signage and cigarette butt receptacles.
-For purposes of this policy, smoking is defined as the act of lighting, smoking or carrying a lighted or smoldering cigar, cigarette or pipe of any kind, including e-cigarettes.
-For more about the Smoking Policy on Calvin College’s campus, go to Grand Rapids Clean Indoor Air Ordinance and Calvin's Smoking Policy information.
+Smoking is prohibited inside all campus buildings, including all residence halls.
+For the purpose of this policy, smoking is defined as the act of lighting, smoking, carrying a lighted or smoldering cigar, and inhaling e-cigarettes, vaporizers, and the like.
+Hookah use is not permitted on campus.
+Smoking cessation programs are available through Calvin’s Health Services Department.